API Reference

 - Emit one JSON object per matching record on stdout

-A future server-side /v1/audit/export?since=...&categories=... endpoint is on the roadmap.
+A server-side /v1/audit/export?since=...&categories=... endpoint is planned for a future release.
 It would push the filtering into SQL and return a single JSONL stream, removing the per-thread round trips.
+For now, use spl audit export (scoped with --thread <id> for large stores).

 For SIEM integration recipes (cron rotation, Splunk/Elastic/Loki pipelines, etc.) see the SIEM Integration guide.